 I work with anxiety, depression, stress, family and relationship issues, work-based issues, life purpose, gender, health issues, eating and weight issues, autism, bereavement and loss.

 I am approved by BUPA, Aviva, AXA, and other Health Insurers and Executive Assitance Programmes

 Training, qualifications & experience

 I am a Senior Accredited Member of BACP.
 I hold a Diploma in Counselling and an Advanced Certificate in Counselling Children, Young People and Families.
 I have been Counselling for over 18 years and a Psychotherapist for 15 years.
 I have taken several specialist training courses, including 50 hours of CBT training and 30 hours in the therapeutic use of mindfulness.
-More recently I completed a 2 year Post-Graduate course at University on Applied Positive Psychology - the science of wellbeing.
+In 2015 I completed a 2 year Post-Graduate course at University on Applied Positive Psychology - the science of wellbeing.
 In 2021 I intend to complete a Therapeutic Coaching course.

 In addition to my Private Practice of 15 years, I have worked for John Lewis for 6 years as the Counsellor and Psychotherapist for their Partners and also worked for 14 years in education with teenagers, including 12 years as the Lead Counsellor at the Henley College.

 I am experienced in time limited, focused work and in deeper exploratory work.
 All of my sessions are individual tailored to my client's need.